Department of Pediatric Orthopedic Surgery, School of Medicine, Tehran University of Medical Sciences, Tehran, Iran

 Abstract

-Introduction: Metacarpal fractures are common in childhood and adolescence and bone healing is the rule.
 Case Presentation: We present a two-year-old boy with an established nonunion of the fourth and fifth metacarpal fractures, treated successfully without any complications.
 Both fractures resulted from a high-energy trauma; although initial treatment seemed appropriate, nonunion occurred.
 The child was referred to our center for nonunion and humpback deformity.
 The patient was treated with open reduction/internal fixation and bone graft.
 All metacarpal fractures healed radiographically and clinically without any problem.
 The final functional and cosmetic result was excellent.
-Conclusions: Although the occurrence of metacarpal nonunion is rare in children, careful follow-up must be done to achieve osseous union.